Risk Factors You Can't Change

 - Physical inactivity.
 Not exercising and being inactive or staying in bed for long periods can increase your risk of developing osteoporosis.
 Like muscles, bones become stronger with exercise.

 - Smoking.
-Smokers may absorb less calcium from their diets.
+Cigarette smokers may absorb less calcium from their diets.
 In addition, women who smoke have lower levels of estrogen in their bodies.
+Learn more about smoking and bone health.

 - Medications.
 Some commonly used medicines can cause loss of bone mass.
 These include a type of steroid called glucocorticoids, which are used to control diseases such as arthritis and asthma; some antiseizure drugs; some medicines that treat endometriosis; and some cancer drugs.
 Using too much thyroid hormone for an underactive thyroid can also be a problem.
 Talk to your doctor about the medications you are taking and what you can do to protect your bones.